Hands on: Samsung Galaxy S20 Plus review

 Samsung Galaxy S20 Plus release date and price

-We know that in the US the Samsung Galaxy S20 Plus will cost $1,199 (roughly £930 / AU$1,800) but we haven’t heard pricing for any other parts of the world yet.
+We know that in the US and UK the Samsung Galaxy S20 Plus will cost $1,199 / £999 (roughly AU$1,800) but we haven’t heard pricing for Australia yet.
 That princely sum will get you 12GB RAM and 128GB internal storage, which you can expand on by up to 1TB with a microSD card.

-For comparison, the Samsung Galaxy S10 Plus launch price was $999 / £899 / AU$1,499 for the 128GB model, which had 8GB RAM, with the price going up for more storage, so the S20 price looks like a fairly substantial hike in the one region for which we have a confirmed price – and, thanks to subsequent price cuts, the Samsung Galaxy S10 Plus is now available for significantly less than at launch.
+For comparison, the Samsung Galaxy S10 Plus launch price was $999 / £899 / AU$1,499 for the 128GB model, which had 8GB RAM, with the price going up for more storage, so the S20 price looks like a fairly substantial hike in US but not as much in the UK – and, thanks to subsequent price cuts, the Samsung Galaxy S10 Plus is now available for significantly less than at launch.

 In terms of availability, the release date is staggered across the world.
 The phone will go on sale in the US on March 6, but in the UK it’s a week later, on March 13, with pre-orders opening in late February for everyone.